Groovy

 Parameters:

-p_ctx - Current processing context (g_context)
+p_ctx - The current processing context (g_context)

 p_recId - ID of record where the file should be deleted